 If you’re facing an imminent foreclosure in Ohio, you should how the process works and learn about your rights under both federal and state laws.
 To get valuable information about Ohio foreclosure procedures, read on.
 (To learn what to do—and what not do—if you’re facing a foreclosure, see Foreclosure Do’s and Don’ts.)

 After the court issues a foreclosure judgment, the lender has to publish a notice of sale in a newspaper for three weeks before the sale date.
-(For a more detailed explanation of the process, see Ohio Foreclosure Laws.)
+(Click here for a more detailed explanation of the Ohio foreclosure process.)

 Ohio law doesn’t provide the borrower with the right to reinstate the loan.
 The terms of the mortgage contract, however, might give you this right.
 To find out if you get the right to complete a reinstatement, check your loan documents.

 Some states have a law that allows a foreclosed homeowner to redeem the home after the foreclosure sale.
 In Ohio, you get up until the court confirms the sale to redeem the property.
-(If you think you will lose your home to foreclosure, read When Do You Have to Leave Your Home When It’s in Foreclosure?)
+If you need more time to redeem, you can file a motion with the court asking it to delay the confirmation.

 If the total mortgage debt is more than the foreclosure sale price, the difference is called a “deficiency.”
-Some states allow the lender to get a personal judgment (called a “deficiency judgment”) against the borrower for this amount.
+Some states allow the lender to get a personal judgment, which is called a “deficiency judgment,” against the borrower for this amount.

-Deficiency judgments are allowed in Ohio, but a judgment is void two years after confirmation of the sale by the court.
+Deficiency judgments are allowed in Ohio, but a judgment is, in most cases, void two years after confirmation of the sale by the court.
 Also, the property can’t be sold for less than two-thirds the appraised value at the foreclosure sale.
 (For more information about deficiency judgment laws in Ohio, see Deficiency Judgments After Foreclosure in Ohio.)

-If you need help understanding the law, want to file an answer to the suit, or have questions about your particular circumstances, consider contacting a local foreclosure attorney.
+If you need help finding or understanding Ohio's foreclosure laws, want to file an answer to the suit, or have questions about your particular circumstances, consider contacting a local foreclosure attorney.
 Homeowners facing foreclosure are also encouraged to contact a HUD-approved housing counselor.